 - A nationally-recognized and busy clinical program providing comprehensive training in all aspects of clinical nephrology, including glomerulonephritis, nephrotic syndrome, hypertension, urinary tract infection, congenital anomalies of the kidney and urinary tract, kidney stones, acute and chronic peritoneal dialysis (PD), acute and chronic hemodialysis (HD), continuous renal replacement therapy (CRRT), intensive care nephrology, renal transplantation and metabolic bone disorders.

-- Eight full-time Pediatric Nephrologists and one basic science PhD investigator with strong interests and experiences in basic science, translational and clinical research.
+- 10 full-time pediatric nephrologists and two basic science PhD investigator with strong interests and experiences in basic science, translational and clinical research.

 - Outstanding basic science research opportunities within the Section of Pediatric Nephrology, The Research Institute at Nationwide Children's Hospital, the Division of Nephrology at The Ohio State University College of Medicine and other clinical and basic science departments in The Ohio State University.

-- Outstanding clinical research opportunities through The Research Institute at Nationwide Children's Hospital, The Ohio State University General Clinical Research Center (GCRC) and the Midwest Pediatric Nephrology Consortium.
+- Outstanding clinical research opportunities through The Abigail Wexner Research Institute at Nationwide Children's Hospital, The Ohio State University General Clinical Research Center (GCRC) and the Midwest Pediatric Nephrology Consortium.

 Application & Selection